Skip to content

 • Avoiding fluoridated toothpaste: In some cases, toothpaste containing fluoride might exacerbate perioral dermatitis.
 Ask your pharmacist or dentist for advice on alternative options if you think this is a potential trigger for you.

-• Maintaining good hygiene: Regularly clean items that come into contact with your face, like phone screens, pillowcases and makeup brushes.
+• Maintaining good hygiene: Regularly clean items that come into contact with your face, like phone screens, pillowcases, and makeup brushes.

 • Hydration: Drinking plenty of water can help maintain skin health and reduce the risk of flare-ups.